 Managing the pain

 Months after the surgery, and after my ribs and incision had healed, I was having ongoing nerve pain in the area of my incision and about 4 inches on either side.
-I tried taking over the counter pain medication but it didn’t help.
+I tried taking over-the-counter pain medication but it didn’t help.
 I was prescribed Tylenol with codeine, and that also did not help.
-Finally, my primary care doctor advised me to go the Pain Clinic at the hospital.
+Finally, my primary care doctor advised me to go to the Pain Clinic at the hospital.
 I was prescribed Neurontin, an old seizure disorder medicine that was given off-label for pain.
 Wow, it worked!
 It’s amazing because it’s unlike the strong narcotic medicines I had taken.
 It gave me no effect of feeling pleasure (or getting high).
 It simply made the pain go away.

 Managing post-surgery nerve pain

 I highly recommend that if you find yourself with post-surgery nerve pain, you ask for Neurontin!
 I still have some discomfort sometimes, many years later, when I lay on my left side and have numbness around the incision.
 But I always remind myself that it’s a small price to pay.
 Take it one day at a time, and be patient with the process.